The good news is that they can usually be managed with over-the-counter treatments and home remedies.

 Boric acid is a chemical that has antiseptic and antifungal properties.
 It’s used as a suppository for yeast infections, usually once a day for seven days.
 Boric acid is sometimes used when yeast infections don’t respond to other antifungal medications.

-One study found that boric acid suppositories are an effective alternative to other treatments.
+found that boric acid suppositories are an effective alternative to other treatments.
 However, boric acid can irritate the skin and is toxic if taken orally or applied to open wounds.

 Generally, this is prescribed by doctors if a yeast infection is resistant to other, more easily tolerated methods.
 Talk to your doctor before using this treatment.

 Yogurt contains good bacteria (also called probiotics).
 Some of these, such as acidophilus, are also found naturally in the vagina.
-Researchers believe that eating yogurt or taking probiotic supplements may help maintain the proper balance of good bacteria and keep yeast from overgrowing.
+Researchers believe that or taking probiotic supplements may help maintain the proper balance of good bacteria and keep yeast from overgrowing.

 You may consider eating yogurt regularly if you frequently get yeast infections or are on antibiotics.
-However, a few studies have found that daily use of probiotics may also help to prevent yeast and other bacterial infections.
+However, a few studies have that daily use of probiotics may also help to prevent yeast and other bacterial infections.

 Whether you’ve had a yeast infection before or not, here are some ways to prevent or avoid having one in the future.